Here’s the link:

 Apparently, this Map Viewer uses Adobe Flash so it probably won’t work on the iPhone or iPad.

 Here is a screen shot showing a closeup of the Colony area.
 (All of New Brunswick is included on the map):

 This is what I have been trying to do in Google Maps.
-However, the Google Map allows you to navigate to any point.
+One nice thing about Google Maps is that you can, using your mobile phone, navigate to any point on the map.

 Scotch Colony Hearts and Hearths